-President of Seattle police union lambasted for comments blaming Black Lives Matter, liberal activists for U.S. Capitol siege
+President of Seattle police union lambasted for comments claiming Black Lives Matter among those to blame for U.S. Capitol siege

 “We have received complaints about the tweets and will be opening an intake,” OPA director Andrew Myerberg said in an email Saturday.

-Solan did not respond to several messages left for him Friday and Saturday.
+Solan, a Seattle police officer since 1999, did not respond to several messages left for him Friday and Saturday.

 The Washington State Fraternal Order of Police criticized Solan’s social media comments in a statement Saturday, saying they “undermine our efforts to rebuild the trust needed between law enforcement and our communities.”